Types of Bankruptcies: Chapter 7 vs 11 vs 13

 Some bankruptcy attorneys never learned Chapter 13 bankruptcy

 Secondly, Chapter 13 bankruptcy cases have a much lower success rate than Chapter 7 bankruptcy.
 Nationally, about one of three cases have their payment plan finish.
 Judge Wayne Johnson of the Central District of California (where Los Angeles bankruptcy cases are filed), estimates only 3% of CDCA Chap 13 cases succeed, and approaches 0% where the person files without an attorney.

-However, Los Angeles bankruptcy attorney Hale Antico has a Chapter 13 success rate higher than 0%, higher than 3% (the district average) and probably double the national average.
-It’s estimated that about 75-80% of this bankruptcy lawyer’s cases succeed to the end.
+However, Los Angeles bankruptcy attorney Hale Antico has a Chapter 13 success rate higher than 0%, higher than 3% (the district average) and about double the national average.
+Over 70% of this bankruptcy lawyer’s cases succeed to the end.
 Partially, this is due to understanding all the twists and turns of Chapter 13 bankruptcy.
 Also, it’s because we prepare our clients, so there aren’t surprises.
 We have more than one tool in our belt, and not every case is a nail.
 We’ve successfully completed hundreds of Chapter 13 bankruptcy cases in an district where bankruptcy attorneys have a rate of success at just 3%.

 Finally, because we succeed in Chapter 7 cases and Chapter 13 cases, we won’t steer you away from the scary thing we never learned.
-I’m pretty darn good at both, and so I’ll can give you an honest opinion if Chapter 13 is better than Chapter 7 for your situation, because in many situations, Chapter 7 is not better than Chapter 13.
+I’m pretty darn good at both, and so I’ll can give you an honest opinion if Chapter 13 is better than Chapter 7 for your situation.
+Because in many situations, when weighing Chapter 7 vs 13 in the types of bankruptcies, Chapter 7 is not always better than Chapter 13.